mkopciuszynski/avr_tools/at13_low_power_24h_timer/README.md

 ## How It Works

-1. **WDT Oscillator**: The internal WDT oscillator is used to track time.
-It operates independently of the main system clock, consuming minimal power.
-2. **Deep Sleep**: The microcontroller enters deep sleep mode between tasks, further reducing power consumption.
-3. **Calibration**: Every 15 minutes, a timer is used to measure and calibrate the WDT tick count.
-This ensures accurate timekeeping despite the WDT oscillator's temperature dependency.
+1. **Timer0 setup**: Timer0 is used to trigger 10 ms ticks.
+2. **WDT Calibration**: At the beggining of every 15 minutes period, timmer ticks are used to measure the real WDT timer time that is usually between 8-9 seconds (for 8 second mode).
+Then we calculate for how long do we need to continue the break to get perfect 10 second period.
+3. **Deep Sleep**: 24 hours period is composed of `24*4` naps.
+To get 15 minutes period the microcontroller repeats `90-1` times the 10 seconds breaks that are composed of three phases:
+- a deep sleep (only WDT wordks in interrupt mode),
+- a timmer break (to have full 10 s break),
+- tasks (for example blinking every 10 s, or tasks for particular loop count - i.e. every 24 h).

 ## Usage

-1. Compile the code using the provided Makefile.
+1. Connect an LED to the appropriate pin (PB4 in the example).
+2. Set `FINE_DEL_TIME` to 0.
-2. Flash the compiled firmware to an ATtiny13 microcontroller.
+3. Flash the compiled firmware to an ATtiny13 microcontroller.
-3. Connect an output device to the appropriate pin (PB4 in the example).
-4. The microcontroller will toggle the output at the specified intervals.

-## Fine Tuning

-For fine tuning, change the `OCR0A = 248;` value or increase/decrease the `_delay_ms` inside the quarter loop.

-## Notes

-- The WDT oscillator's accuracy depends on temperature, so calibration is essential for precise timing.
-- This implementation is ideal for applications requiring ultra-low power consumption and periodic task execution.
+3. Measure the time of each 15 minutes cycle.
+4. Adjust `OCRA0A` value to have slightly less than 15 minutes.
+5. Adjust the `FINE_DEL_TIME` to have perfect 15 minutes (usually this value is about 25000 us)
+6. Setup the task:
+- use `h` to select the 15 minutes period (for example `h==0 && h==4`)
+- use `i` to track 10 second periods (if i < 6 means 1 minute).

 ## Files

 - `main.c`: The main implementation of the 24-hour timer with WDT calibration.
 - `main_1s_blink.c`: A simple example to blink an LED every second.
-- `main_10Hz_timer.c`: Code used to calibrate the timer to get exactly a 10 Hz signal.et exactly a 10 Hz signal.
 - `Makefile`: Build and flash instructions for the ATtiny13.